Pages

 Why should you vote ONLY your conscience!

-Because your views count in "public opinion", and can be adopted by others who often note of how others vote.
+Because your views count in "public opinion", and can be adopted by others who often take note of how others vote.

 What if I don't like either choice?